- Place: Vilanova i la Geltrú, Barcelona

 A BIG HOPEFUL.
 Winner of the 2015 Tour de l’Avenir with 21 years of age, already in his first season as Movistar Team member, he’s since become arguably Spain’s biggest hopeful for tours big and small.
 Always drawing comparisons to Miguel Indurain due to his physical appearance and long-range, winning attacks as an amateur, his evolution has been visible since that Avenir success.
 A year later, in his second pro season, he won the Queen stage of the Route du Sud after working hard for his team-mate Nairo Quintana, prior to a fantastic one-two GC finish for them.

 STILL TO POLISH.
-A great climber and a more-than-decent time trialist -he took bronze in the 2014 Spanish under-23 TT champs-, his ability to recover extremely well from long efforts gives hopes of a future talent for one or three-week stageraces, which Spain is certain to need once the big ones are nearly gone following a ‘golden era’.
+A great climber and a more-than-decent time trialist -he took bronze in the 2014 Spanish under-23 TT champs-, his ability to recover extremely well from long efforts gives hopes of a future talent for one or three-week stageraces.
+Top-ten finisher in the 2017 Tour de Suisse and best young rider that same year in the Volta a Catalunya -taking 3rd place that year, then 5th in 2018-, the best definition about his endless talent came from a legendary team-mate, no less than World Champion Alejandro Valverde: “Soler is going to win whatever he wants to.”

 He discovered bike racing -both road and mountain- with 13 years old, but for the next four seasons he combined cycling with football, his other big passion -he’s an avid FC Barcelona fan–, a sport he had taken up before as a goalkeeper.
 At age 17, he took a decision to focus on the bike.